Delicious Mushroom Corn Truffle Quesadillas inspired by the mushroom quesadillas I had at Toloache in NYC!

 And now onto this delectable Mushroom Corn Truffle Quesadillas which are inspired by the Quesadilla de Huitlacoche & Trufas I had at Toloache in NYC.
 These quesadillas are ooey-gooey, loaded with mushrooms, flavored with truffle oil and manchego cheese.
 I hope you make this cause you will LOVE it!

-Mushroom Corn Truffle Quesadillas (gluten-free, healthy-ish, vegetarian)
+Mushroom Corn Truffle QuesadillasVegetarian, Gluten-free

-- 1 tbsp Extra Virgin Olive Oil
+- 1 tablespoon Extra Virgin Olive Oil

-- 1/2 tsp crushed red pepper
+- ½ teaspoon crushed red pepper

-- 2 cloves garlic chopped
+- 2 cloves garlic, chopped

-- 1 jalapeno deseeded & chopped
+- 1 jalapeno, deseeded & chopped

-- 3 poblano peppers chopped
+- 3 poblano peppers, chopped

-- 1/2 a medium onion sliced
+- ½ medium onion, sliced

-- 2 10 ounce packages organic baby bella mushrooms, sliced
+- 10 ounces baby bella mushrooms, sliced

 - salt to taste